HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Evaluation outline

 \subsection{Classifiers and performance metrics}

-To obtain the results applicable to a broad range of existing machine learning algorithms, we have performed experiments with several conventional classifiers.
-In particular, the following classifiers were studied: Ridge Classifier, k-Nearest Neighbors (kNN), Multilayer Perceptron (MLP), Passive Aggressive, Random Forest, Linear Support Vector Classifier (SVC), Stochastic Gradient Descent (SGD), Nearest Centroid, and Bernoulli Naive Bayes (NB).
-All the classifiers are available in the scikit-learn library~\citep{Scikit}, which was used in the experiments.
+To obtain the results applicable to a broad range of existing machine learning algorithms, we have performed experiments with several conventional classifiers.\footnote{ In the experiments below, we have considered the standard centralized setup where all the data was available at once to train a single model but HD vectors can be also useful in a distributed classification setup~\cite{RosatoHDDistributed2021}. } In particular, the following classifiers were studied: Ridge Classifier (Ridge), k-Nearest Neighbors (KNN), Multilayer Perceptron (MLP), Passive Aggressive (PA), Random Forest (RF), Linear Support Vector Classifier (LSVC), Stochastic Gradient Descent (SGD), Nearest Centroid (NC), and Bernoulli Naive Bayes (BNB).\footnote{ It is worth noting that the choice of classifiers does not have to be limited to the ones used in this study.
+For example, recently Learning Vector Quantization classifier was demonstrated to learn well on HD vectors~\cite{DiaoGLVQHD2021}. } All the classifiers are available in the scikit-learn library~\cite{Scikit}, which was used in the experiments.

 Since the main focus of this paper is the tradeoff between classification performance and computational resources, we have to define metrics for both aspects.
-The quality of the classification performance of a model will be measured by a simple and well-known metric -- $F_1$ score (please see~\citep{ROC}).
+The quality of the classification performance of a model will be measured by a simple and well-known metric -- $F_1$ score (please see~\cite{ROC}).
 The computational resources will be characterized by three metrics: the time it takes to train a model, the time it takes to test the trained model, and the memory, where the memory is defined as the sum of the size of input feature vectors for train and test splits as well as the size of the trained model.
-To avoid the dependencies such as particular specifications of a computer and dataset size, the train/test times and memory are reported as relative values (i.e., train/test speed-up and memory reduction), where the reference is the value obtained for the case of the conventional $n$-gram statistics.\footnote{ It is worth noting that the speed-ups reported in Section~\ref{sec:perf} do not include the time it takes to obtain the corresponding HD vectors.
+To avoid the dependencies such as particular specifications of a computer and dataset size, the train/test times and memory are reported as relative values (i.e., train/test speed-up and memory reduction), where the reference is the value obtained for the case of the conventional $n$-gram statistics.\footnote{ Note that the speed-ups reported in Section~\ref{sec:perf} do not include the time it takes to obtain the corresponding HD vectors.
 Please see the discussion of this issue in Section~\ref{sec:disc}. }